juliafmorgado/30DaysOtel/week1/day6.md

 >- `meter.createCounter()` — Create a metric counter
 >- `counter.add(1)` — Increment the counter
 >
->**You've actually been learning about these functions all week without realizing it:**
+>**We've actually been learning about these functions all week without realizing it:**
 >
 >- **Day 4:** When you learned `span.setAttribute('user.id', '12345')` — that's the OpenTelemetry API
 >- **Day 5:** When you learned semantic conventions like `http.method` — those are used WITH the OpenTelemetry API
 >
 >**Auto-instrumentation and manual instrumentation both use the same API.** The only difference is:
->- Auto-instrumentation: Libraries call these functions for you
+>- Auto-instrumentation: Libraries call these functions for us
->- Manual instrumentation: You call these functions yourself
+>- Manual instrumentation: We call these functions ourselves

 ### The same payment example, with manual instrumentation